Montrose, New York: 2020 census

-Population and Ancestry
+Demographic estimates

-According to 2020 Census data and estimates, the population of Montrose at that time was 2,862.
-Further data shows that of that population, there are 1,219 families and 1,125 total housing units.
-The median age of Montrose is 37.5, slightly lower than the state median of 40.2, with the largest group including men and women 20 to 24 years of age.
-Of the 2020 population, 24.2% were estimated to be of Italian descent, followed by Italian ancestry at 17%, and German at 8%.
-Despite this, roughly half as many households speak a language other than English at home compared to the rest of the state.
+Further data estimates 1,219 families in Montrose.
+The largest age cohort was residents between 20 and 24 years of age.
+Of the population, 24.2% were estimated to be of Italian descent, followed by residents reporting Italian ancestry at 17%, and German ancestry at 8%.
+Roughly half as many households speak a language other than English at home compared to the rest of the state.